VirtuallyCreative/ollie-ui/docs/README.md

 Ollie is an opinionated boilerplate for creating rapid Single Page Application wireframes and microsites.
 It uses the [AresJS](https://#) and [Allegretto](https://allegretto.herokuapp.com/) micro-libraries as well as the latest JS tooling to help rapidly scaffold your app.

-You can think of this as a light HTML5 + Bootstrap + jQuery style boilerplate but, decisions on what to use under the hood have already been decided.
+You can think of this as a HTML5 + Bootstrap + jQuery style boilerplate but, decisions on what to use under the hood have already been decided.

 Ollie sets some environment standards (EditorConfig) and handles scaffolding the build (Webpack), linting (ESLint), testing (Mocha/Chai, CI) and deployment (Webpack again) processes as well as providing mockable HTTP and API (Express) requests to use during development.